WLenhard/cNORM/README.md

 ## Example

-Conducting the analysis consists of four steps:
+Conducting the analysis consists of the following steps:
-1. Data preparation
-1. Establishing the regression model and selecting the parameters
+1. Data preparation und establishing the regression model
 1. Validating the model
 1. Generating norm tables and plotting the results

-cNORM offers functions for all of these steps, helps in selecting the best fitting models and in generating the norm tables.
+cNORM offers functions for selecting the best fitting models and in generating the norm tables.

 ```{r example}
 ## Basic example code for modeling the sample dataset